STIXProject/stix-to-html/README.md

 # STIX to HTML

-A collection of XSLTs, CSS, and JavaScript which enables the rendering of a STIX XML document into a human-readable HTML form.
-In addition to [STIX](http://stix.mitre.org) documents, [CybOX](http://cybox.mitre.org) and [MAEC](http://maec.mitre.org) documents are also supported.
+A library of XSLT stylesheets, CSS, and JavaScript which enables the rendering of STIX XML documents into a human-readable, HTML form.

+## Overview

+**STIX to HTML** is a library of  XSLT stylesheets, CSS, and JavaScript that can transform a STIX XML document into a human-readable HTML view.
+It was designed to be leveraged by developers, either as a mechanism for batch rendering STIX document or to be embedded as a visualization component within a STIX-capable application.

+**STIX to HTML** renders more than just STIX!
+It also supports the rendering of [CybOX](http://cybox.mitre.org) and [MAEC](http://maec.mitre.org) documents.

 This is a work in progress, so please feel free to provide feedback or let us know if something isn't working properly!